Skip to content

 5. Connection settings:

-• Region — the region where your TTN application is registered (e.g. eu1).
+• Region — enter the identifier of the TTN cluster where your application is registered (e.g. eu1).
+ThingsBoard constructs the broker hostname as {region}.cloud.thethings.network.

 • Port8883.